Kenneth-Schueman/Distributing-a-Fleet-of-Drones-over-an-Area-with-No-Fly-Zones/backend/README.md

 - If it doesn't display in pgAdmin4 right away just reboot it, sometimes it doesn't push through properly

-# Download and utilize Docker for REDIS
+# Download and utilize Docker for REDIS (Only for non docker build)
 - We need to utilize this server to store key pairs between the user and the backend for websocket communication.

 - If you don't have docker: [Docker Desktop](https://www.docker.com/products/docker-desktop/)